 Ice Baths and Cold Showers

 Ice baths and cold showers are fantastic during the acute recovery phase of your recovery.
 So do them directly after you workout.
 Contrasting cold/heat therapy is best during the later recovery phase, such as on your off day, or two days after a hard training session.
 Cold showers and ice baths have been shown to reduce exercise-induced inflammation and help to initiate a positive immune system response as a result of shocking the body with the cold temperature.
 Wim Hoff is onto something guys!
 I use contrast therapy on my days off and cold showers after the days I lift heavy at the gym.

 Eating Properly for Your Sport

 Keeping in motion increases circulation to sore muscles and helps us to recover faster.
-For example if I do squats on Monday, I might walk around New York City more on Tuesday instead of using the subway.
-If I use the subway, I will ride the stationary bicycle at the gym on lower intensity for 20 minutes to flush the acids from my sore legs.
-Low level activity combats the stiffness that comes with high intensity training.
-A short hike or a 15 minute swim can work wonders for your health and increase your recovery time so you’re ready for another hard session!
+For example, if I do squats on Monday, I might walk around New York City more on Tuesday instead of using the subway.
+If I use the subway, I will ride the stationary bicycle at the gym on a lower intensity for 20 minutes to flush the acids from my sore legs.
+Low-level activity combats the stiffness that comes with high-intensity training.
+A short hike or a 15-minute swim can work wonders for your health and increase your recovery time so you’re ready for another hard session!

 These are a small handful of interesting tips I use, and I hope that they can be of benefit to you.
 Good luck with your training and recovery!